livingdocsIO/documentation/content/reference-docs/document/document-design/legacy-design/design-config-v1-to-v2.md

   ],

   defaultComponents: {}, // move this to v2.designSettings.defaultComponents
-  prefilledComponents: {}, // TODO: put it into v2.designSettings.prefilledComponents
+  prefilledComponents: {}, // move this to v2.designSettings.prefilledComponents
   groups: [], // move this to v2.designSettings.componentGroups
   metadata: {}, // move this to v2.designSettings.fieldExtractor
   defaultContent, // move this to contentType.defaultContent